CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

 ![Import options .txt file](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/13_Import_Options_Txt.png)

 * Click `OK` to import the table, and once you do it you should have it listed on your 'Layers Panel'.
-If you right-click on the table and open the attribute table you should see all your values there.
+If you right-click / control-click on the table and open the attribute table you should see all your values there.

 #### Joining tables to shapefiles
-* To join the census table to the shapefile with the geographic boundaries right-click on the census boundaries and go to the properties panel.
+* To join the census table to the shapefile with the geographic boundaries right-click / control-click on the census boundaries and go to the properties panel.
 There, choose the `Joins` tab.
 * In the `Joins` tab, click on the button with the plus sign to create a new join with the following settings:
   * Join layer: B05002 (the census table)
   * Join field: GeoID2 (the field that contains the unique identifier for each census tract)